berrytj/bookends/README.rst

   for n in [1, 2, 3]:
     l.append(n*2)

-See example.py for an extended example.
+For an extended example, see example.py.

 For similar tools, see: